filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

 ![AIRport as Cordova application](presentations/images/AIRport-in-Cordova.png)

-What AIRport needs is a means of sharing data and blockchains fit that role well.
+AIRport needs the means of sharing data and blockchains fit that role well.
 Especially if they support Directed Asyclical Graphs because each commit into a Repository transaction log is a block on a chain, with different sub-chains being resolved as "the longest chain" to build a complete picture of people modifying Repository data at different times and locations, potentially without online connectivity.

-The other thing blockchains add is the already figured out incentive system and thought out economics of the data storage.
-AIRport can simply build on top of already researched and implemented work and now "reinvent the wheel".
+Blockchains add the incentive system and thought out economics of the data storage.
+AIRport can simply build on top of already researched and implemented work and not "reinvent the wheel".

 2. The time for Votecube decentralized decision-making system is at hand: